siranjeevi10/Digital-Signal-Processing--Correlation/README.md

 Step 4: Plot the output sequence with x-label and y-label with suitable title.

-Step 5: Terminate the program.
+Step 5: Terminate the program.,

 ## PROGRAM: